 This element is used to identify when a column has been designed to be isolated from the surrounding soil during a seismic event.
 This will usually consist of a corrugated metal pipe buried in the ground with a cap at the base of a column.
 The inspection note needs to identify the individual columns that are siloed along with the planned depth (relative to an identifiable elevation) at each one.
 In cases with small numbers of siloed columns, that could be done in the note.
 In other situations, a spreadsheet attached as a file or something similar may be useful.
-In-depth inspections are required upon the occurrence of a seismic event that is judged to have potentially affected the structure.
-Due to the dimensional variation of the column isolation feature at each structure, the In-depth inspection may require means (equipment and manpower) to open and then reclose/reseal the capping system along with tools to measure the silo depth and to roughly assess column and silo condition below the capping system.
+In-depth inspections at 12-year intervals are required to confirm the system condition and functionality.
+In-depth inspection may require means (equipment and manpower) to open and then reclose/reseal the capping system along with tools to measure the silo depth and to roughly assess column and silo condition below the capping system.
 Each bridge with siloed columns may require an individual in-depth inspection procedure.

 - 1. Silo capping system is intact as designed and is accessible with no visible deterioration. - 2.
 Minor deterioration of silo capping system elements such as hardware corrosion, visible seal deterioration, access hardware broken/missing. - 3.
-Capping system has been buried and is not visible for inspection.
-(Write repair priority 2 or higher) - 4.
-Capping system has failed allowing solid foreign material to enter the intended gap and potentially restrict column movement.
-(Write repair - priority 1)
+Capping system has been buried and is not visible for inspection. (write repair priority 2 or higher) - 4.
+Capping system has failed allowing solid foreign material to enter the intended gap and potentially restrict column movement. (write repair priority 1)